 Email: pooyar AT uoregon

 My research is primarily focused on questions about emotion and culture.
-I’m also interested in statistics and research methods, and closely follow the discussions about open science and replicability.
+For example, I study how violations of cultural norms can lead to different emotional reactions, or how cultural scripts can lead to differences in experience and expression of emotions.
+I’m also interested in the recent developments in statistics and research methods, and closely follow the discussions about open science and replicability.
 You can learn more about my research interests here, and see a list of my publications here.

 Email: chenlex AT uoregon